 - Know which outside child protection agency to contact in the event of a child protection concern coming to the notice of the Board, any member of staff or associate of Living Song.

 - Provide information and advice on child protection within the Board.

 - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing under confidential cover.

 - Liaise with local social services and other agencies, as appropriate.

-- Keep relevant people within the Board informed about any action taken and any further action required: for example, disciplinary action against a member for staff.
+- Keep relevant people within the Board informed about any action taken and any further action required: for example, disciplinary action against a member of staff.

 - Ensure that a proper record is kept of any referral and action taken, and this is kept safely and in confidence.